EHF EUROs in the future

 Michael Wiederer, EHF President

-When we give focus to our flagship event, we all agree that it has been a long ‘Road to the Goal’.
-However, we also agree that this shared journey has been nothing short of a remarkable adventure.
-From the first European Championship in 1994 for men in Portugal and for women in Germany, to the latest and upcoming editions of the men’s and women’s EHF EUROs in the central European, Mediterranean, and Scandinavian regions in 2024, 2026 and 2028, the European Handball Federation continues to look to the future.
-Our future is with you, the National Handball Federations of Europe!
+This shared journey has been nothing short of a remarkable adventure.
+From the first European Championship in 1994 for men in Portugal and for women in Germany, to the latest editions of the men’s and women’s EHF EUROs in Germany for as well in Austria, Hungary and Switzerland.

 19 MILLION